htefera/Bias-Variance-Tradeoff/README.md

 ### What is Variance?
 Variance is the variability of model prediction for a given data point  which tells us spread of our data.
 Model with high variance pays a lot of attention to the training data and does not generalize on the test data(unseen data) .Thus, such models perform  really well on training data, but has high error rates on test data.

-## II- Description of the experment
+## II - Description of the experment
 The objective of this assignment to evaluate machine learning algorithms on a given data set and analyzing the bias variance tradeoff as complexity of the model increases to fit the data using different polynomial regressions